-Pain, misemotion4, unconsciousness, insanity, all result from causing things others could not experience easily.
+Pain, misemotion, unconsciousness, insanity, all result from causing things others could not experience easily.
 The reach-withhold phenomenon is the basis of all these things.
 When one sought to reach in such a way as to make it impossible for another to experience, one did not reach, then, did he?
 To "reach" with a gun against a person who is unwilling to be shot is not to reach the person, but a protest.
 All bad reaches never reached.
 So there was no communication, and the end result was a withhold by the person reaching.
-This reach-withhold became at last, an inability to reach-therefore, low communication, low reality, low affinity.5
+This reach-withhold became at last an inability to reach-therefore, low communication, low reality, lover affinity.
+Communication is time environment or situation.